thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_6_Emails.md

 :::note

-📣 In your development environment, the API and the consumer are one; the `make consume` command starts the consumer inside the `api` service.
+📣&nbsp;&nbsp;In your development environment, the API and the consumer are one; the `make consume` command starts the consumer inside the `api` service.
 In your remote environments (like production), the API and the consumer should be two different services.